 Safety and Travel Advice

-This is one of the most frequently asked questions about Colombia.
-Security in Colombia has improved in recent years and most of the country is safe to visit.
+Questions about the safety in Colombia are some of the most frequently asked questions about this South American country.
+Security and safety in Colombia have improved in the last decennia and most of the country is safe to visit.
 Many travelers, will find Colombia as safe, or even safer, than other countries in Latin America.

 Still, it is important, to prepare yourself well for a trip to Colombia.
-Especially in the big cities, it is important to be alert.
-Outside the cities it is generally much safer, except in the areas of “increased risk.”
+Especially in the big cities, it is important to be alert about your safety.
+Outside the cities it is generally much safer, except in the areas of “increased risk,” such as the border areas.

-Read information about safety and travel advice and tips for what you can do yourself to stay safe in Colombia
+In this article, you can read all you need to know about safety, travel advice and tips for what you can do yourself to stay safe in Colombia

 This does not mean that this applies to the entire orange or red area, because there are places, such as some capital cities and places of interest, that fall outside of this.
 In that case, e.g., you can travel by plane instead of by land.
 If you are thinking of traveling to the high-risk areas, be well informed by local tour operators and authorities.
 If the area is deemed safe to travel by them and you are going there, travel with locals, who know the area well.

-Tip: Check that you are insured for the area you are traveling to, because if you are traveling to an orange or red area, your insurance company will most likely not cover it.
+Check that you are insured for the area you are traveling to, because if you are traveling to an orange or red area, your insurance will most likely not cover it.

 Solo travel